roscius/SonataDoctrineORMAdminBundle/Resources/doc/reference/installation.rst

 .. note::

-    Don't forget that, as part of `SonataAdminBundle's installation instructions <http://sonata-project.org/bundles/admin/master/doc/reference/installation.html>`_, you need to enable additional bundles on `AppKernel.php`.
+    Don't forget that, as part of `SonataAdminBundle's installation instructions <http://sonata-project.org/bundles/admin/master/doc/reference/installation.html>`_, you need to enable additional bundles in `AppKernel.php`.